On-Campus COVID-19 Testing

 An effective testing program is a crucial part of minimizing the spread of COVID-19 in a community, and testing innovations developed by the University of Illinois Urbana-Champaign are helping in-person activities to resume on campus.

-This page has a variety of information about on-campus COVID-19 testing.
-If you have any questions about testing, please send them to email@example.com or call 217-333-1900.
+If you have any questions about testing and test results, please send them to firstname.lastname@example.org or call 217-333-1900.

 On This Page